ggonnella/prenacs/docs/usage.md

     the Rust module constants definition mechanism (see below); the default value is ``Constants``

-Any other key is ignored.

-The two sections are dictionaries which may contain the following keys:
+The values for the two keys ``required`` and ``optional`` are dictionaries which may contain the following keys:
   - functions: a list of function names to be imported
-  - constants: a dictionary of constants to be imported.
+  - constants: a dictionary of lists of "constants" to be imported.
-    The keys are "strings", "lists", "nested" and "lists".
+    The keys are "strings", "lists" and "nested".
-    The values are lists of constant names.
+    The values are lists of names of constants.

-For constants and functions are defined unded the key "required", an error will be raised if they are not found.
-Constants and functions defined under the key "optional" will be imported if they are found, while their absence is silently ignored.

 For Bash plugins any other function or variable defined in the script is not imported.
-Plugin developed in other languages import also any other defined function or constant: thus is this case it is not necessary to list them under the ``optional`` key.
+Plugin developed in other languages import also any other defined function or constant.

 An example value of the ``api_config`` parameter:
 ```